Abrahul-107/DesignPattern-using-JAVA/Solid_principle/README.md

 # Single Responsibility Principle
 The single responsibility principle states that every Java class must perform a single functionality.
 Implementation of multiple functionalities in a single class mashup the code and if any modification is required may affect the whole class.
 It precise the code and the code can be easily maintained.

+# Open closed principle
+The application or module entities the methods, functions, variables, etc. The open-closed principle states that according to new requirements the module should be open for extension but closed for modification.
+The extension allows us to implement new functionality to the module.